debrief/pepys-import/docs/csv_import.rst

 3. Press :code:`1` followed by *Enter* to select the :code:`Initialise/Clear` option.

-4. **WARNING: This step will delete all data in the Pepys database.** Please check this is what you want before doing this!
+4. **WARNING: Only perform this step if you intend to delete all data in the Pepys database.**
+   This step is not necessary if new reference/metadata entries are being added to an existing database.
    Press :code:`2` followed by *Enter* to select the :code:`Clear database schema` option.

 5. Press :code:`0` followed by *Enter*, and then :code:`0` followed by *Enter* again to exit Pepys Admin.